Soisin (2024)

 for string quartet

 Finland is the swampiest country in the world, which gave its name to the work.
-The word also refers to softness and allowance (in Finnish).
+The word also refers to a resonating sound ("I would play") and allowance ("I would allow") in Finnish.

-In the work, swamp reflects opposites that can combine and coexist.
-The swamp is neither land nor water, but both: an element where the two meet.
-In folklore, the marsh is associated with something unknown and unconscious, a hidden, forgotten memory of the earth and a reach for the night-time.
-In different times, the swamp has symbolized what we fear and dislike on the one hand, and what we value and respect on the other.
-The swamp has also been used to describe the ultimate human emotions: when you have hard times, you wallow in the swamp or sink into the bottomless bog, and when you overcome difficulties, you emerge from the swamp.
-The dichotomy is one material of the work, following its own dramaturgy.
+In this work, the swamp reflects opposites that can combine with each other and coexist.
+Swamp is neither land nor water, but both: an element where these two meet.
+In folklore, the swamp is associated with something unknown and unconscious, a hidden, forgotten memory of the earth.
+In different times, swamp has symbolized our fears and dislikes, but also what we value and respect.
+The swamp has also been used to describe the ultimate human emotions: when you have hard times, you wallow in the swamp or sink into the bottomless bog, and when you win difficulties, you arise from the swamp.
+This contrast is one material of the work, following its own dramaturgy.

 Soisin was co-commissioned by Kaustinen Chamber Music Week 2025 and Katrina Kammarmusik 2025.